tagspaces/viewerText/README.md

 ## Features

-* Opens file as plain text
+* Displaying the content of files as plain text

 ![Screenshot of the viewerText](http://docs.tagspaces.org/media/extensions/viewer-text-lead.png)